 Get yourself an efficient Windows 10 VPS for remote desktop, at the cheapest price out there.
 FREE Windows 10 running on NVMe SSD storage and high-speed internet.Check Out Windows 10 VPS Plans

-The “ver” does not show the service pack number so we use the “systeminfo” command.
-But “Systeminfo” dumps a lot of other information too, which we can filter out using the “findstr” command:
+The “ver” does not show the service pack number when you find Windows 10 version, so we use the “systeminfo” command to check windows 10 version command line.
+But “Systeminfo” dumps a lot of other information too when you check windows 10 version command line, which we can filter out using the “findstr” command: